HAW-Process-Automation/Constraint-Detection/README.md

 * Enable Add-on in the Seeq server

 ## User Installation (Seeq Data Lab)
-The latest build of the project can be found [here](https://pypi.org) as a wheel file.
+The latest build of the project can be found [here](https://pypi.org/project/seeq-constraintdetection/) as a wheel file.
 The file is published as a courtesy and does not imply any guarantee or obligation for support from the publisher.

 1. Create a **new** Seeq Data Lab project and open the **Terminal** window
-2. Run `pip install constraintdetection`
+2. Run `pip install seeq-constraintdetection`
 3. Run `python -m seeq.addons.constraintdetection`
 4. Follow the instructions when prompted. ("Username or Access Key" is what you use to log in to Seeq.
 "Password" is your password for logging into Seeq.)